 Software for SFU Researchers¶

-A wide range of other software packages are available through ITS.
+SFU has a wide range of licensed software packages available through SFU IT Services.

 Contact us with your software request.
 Be sure to include a URL where we can find the software’s source code.